The linkage class of a grade three complete intersection

 Let $R' = \Sym (\mf{n}_{\sigma^{-1}})^*$, $Y' \in \mf{n}_{\sigma^{-1}} \otimes R'$ be the generic element of $\mf{n}_{\sigma'}$, and

 be the sequence of differentials produced in this setting.

-There is an involution $\tau$ of $\mf{g}$, the \emph{Cartan involution}, which interchanges the Lie algebra generators $e_i \leftrightarrow -f_i$ for $i \in T$ and acts by $-1$ on $\mf{h}$ (here $f_i$ refers to \S\ref{bg:lie-construction} in Chapter~\ref{ch:licci-schubert}, not the integers $f_i$ fixed throughout this chapter).
+There is an involution $\tau$ of $\mf{g}$, the \emph{Cartan involution}, which interchanges the Lie algebra generators $e_i \leftrightarrow -f_i$ for $i \in T$ and acts by $-1$ on $\mf{h}$ (here $f_i$ refers to \S\ref{bg:lie-construction}, not the integers $f_i$ fixed throughout this section).
 We have an isomorphism of nilpotent subalgebras

 which dually induces an isomorphism $R \xto{\cong} R'$ and a map $\mf{n}_{\sigma} \otimes R \to \mf{n}_{\sigma} \otimes R'$ which sends $Y \mapsto \sigma\tau Y'$.